immo-huneke-zuhlke/websphere-demo-2022-05/README.md

-# Playground for learning WebSphere Liberty and PostgreSQL
+# Playground for PACT in context of React, WebSphere Liberty and PostgreSQL

 ## Prerequisites